rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Process image delete eventa

+This service takes care of images that are deleted from the GCS bucket.
+Again this is built separately to allow for different process for deletion.
+In this example, we are just cleaning up the table but this could easily do other things like update some 3rd party system or rebuild a cache etc.

   * Update env.yaml with the right values
+    ```
+PROJECT_ID: "<your project id>"
+PROJECT_NO: "<your project no>"
+BQ_DATASET_ID: "calvin"
+BQ_TABLE_ID: "calvin_text"
+DEBUGX: "1"
+    ```

-  * Deploy the extract-text function
+  * Deploy the data-deleter function.
     ```
     cd $CLONE_FOLDER/data-deleter
     gcloud functions deploy data-deleter \